 The Control of Vibration at Work Regulations 2005 require employers to eliminate or reduce risks to health and safety from vibration at work.

 The regulations apply where work activities expose people at work to vibration-related health and safety risks.
 The regulations cover both employees and other workers affected by the work activities.

 The Regulations require employers to:

 Employers have a responsibility to manage exposure to vibration in the workplace, and the extent to which they must do so varies depending on the level of risk it poses.
-The Regulations declare two levels of exposure that dictate what measures need to be in place:
+The Regulations state two levels of exposure that dictate the measures that need to be in place:

 The daily ELV is the maximum amount of vibration an employee may be exposed to on any single day.
 The daily EAV is the level of daily exposure that an employee may experience before an employer is required to take certain actions to reduce exposure.